A truncated Siegel-Weil formula and Borcherds forms: Introduction

 \subsubsection{Acknowledgements}

 I would like to thank Luis García for his advice on the subjects of this paper.
 The paper is part of my PhD thesis under the supervision of Gerard Freixas and Victor Rotger.
+Finally, I would like to thank the anonymous referee for the valuable corrections and comments that helped me to improve this article.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 682152).